cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 * Which roles will be able to accept or reject an emoji submission, provided you enabled the verification channel.

-  * These roles will also be mentioned within the verification channel when a submission is received.
+  * These roles will also be mentioned (optional, see below) within the verification channel when a submission is received.
   * Users that are enabled to use the administration module using the :ref:`permissions` will always be authorized to accept or reject any emoji submission.
   * By **default**, **no additional roles** are enabled to accept or reject emoji submissions.